andrewwoods/opal/README.md

 PROMPT: A great way to display a line to text.
 Like echo, but types out the characters one at a time, as if you typed it

-PUNCH: keep track of when you start and stop working on things.
+PUNCH: keep track of when you start and stop working on things by writing to the timesheet.txt file. the included timecalc.php scripts parses the timesheet.txt file.
+Great for freelancers who track their time, and use tools like GetHarvest or Free Agent.

-updates a file called timesheet.txt in your home directory.
-It takes one argument whos value can be 'in' or 'out'
+It's first argument can be 'in', 'out', 'note', or 'switch' The second argument is only required for 'note'

 	$ punch in
 	$ punch in "type a brief message here"